Announcing the 2017-18 HYI Scholars and Fellows

 Yang Xiaodong, Ph.D.
 Candidate, Department of Fine Arts, Chinese University of Hong Kong, Hong Kong, "Orthodoxy and Heterodoxy: the Worship of Liu Benzun and Its Material Culture in the Southern Song Dynasty”

 This joint doctoral fellowship program with the Institute for Chinese Studies in Delhi aims to encourage Chinese studies in India.
-The program also seeks to foster a cross-national network of scholars by bringing to HYI students of Indian Studies in China.

 In residence at HYI for the 2017-18 academic year: